Assisted Sales: What are They and Do They Work? 2023

 Usually, you will be required to allow viewings of your home in advance of the auction date.

 A date will be set for bidding to commence.
-At a live auction, the property or “lot” will be available for bidding between certain times on a single day.
+At a live auction, the property or ‘lot’ will be available for bidding between certain times on a single day.
 Online, house hunters may be able to bid on the lot for up to 30 days.

 The buyer then has 28 days to pay the remainder, plus any additional fees relating to the sale.

 The winning bidder then pays a deposit to reserve the property on the day bidding closes.
-They then have 28 days to get all finances and legal matters in order, at the end of which contacts will be exchanged.
+They will then have 28 days to get all finances and legal matters in order, at the end of which contacts will be exchanged.

 Fast Home Sales

-Once the seller has agreed to this firm offer, the two parties enter into a contract whereby the home buying company purchases the property directly from the seller “for cash”, which means there is no mortgage or chain involved.
+Once the seller has agreed to this firm offer, the two parties enter into a contract whereby the home buying company purchases the property directly from the seller for cash, which means there is no mortgage or chain involved.

-The simplicity of this arrangement means that transactions of this kind can be very swift - and often complete in 30 days or fewer - making this an excellent option for sellers prioritising speed.
+The simplicity of this arrangement means that transactions of this kind can be very swift - and often complete in 30 days or fewer making this an excellent option for sellers prioritising speed.

 The funds for this either come directly from the organisation’s account, or from a network of investors.
 In order to make a profit, the home buying company will offer an amount below the property’s market value.
 Typically, this falls between 75% and 85%.